hl7ch/ch-lab-order/input/pagecontent/usecases-english.md

 Examples are:

-* Occupational medicine: ordering laboratory tests on several patients
+* Occupational medicine: ordering laboratory tests on a group of workers
+  * ServiceRequest.subject refers to a group
+  * ServiceRequest.specimen refers to several samples (0 .. *)
 * Food industry: investigation on employee hygiene (e.g. salmonella contamination)
 * Police investigations